MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/5_Writing_data_to_the_MS_Graph.md

             }
         }

-The code to call MS Graph API to get extension are in **Helpers/UserExtensionHelper.cs** GetOpenExtensionsForMe method:
+The code to call the Microsoft Graph API to get extension are in **Helpers/UserExtensionHelper.cs** GetOpenExtensionsForMe method:

  		public static async Task<List<ExtensionModel>> GetOpenExtensionsForMe()
         {